HANICA-DEA/vodagone/README.md

 Use this version if you do not want to install it locally:

+-- ADD HERE AS SOON AS ONE IS AVAILABLE

 ## Enabling CORS headers in your JavaEE container

 To use this Vodagone Client with your own Vodagone Server, you will need to enable CORS headers